juicedata/juicefs/docs/en/guide/cache_management.md

 ### Metadata Cache in Client Memory {#client-memory-metadata-cache}

-When JuiceFS Client `open` a file, its file attributes are cached in client memory, this attribute cache includes not only the kernel cached file attributes like size, mtime, but also information specific to JuiceFS like [the relationship between file and its chunks and slices](../introduction/architecture.md#how-juicefs-store-files).
+When JuiceFS Client `open` a file, its file attributes are cached in client memory, this attribute cache includes not only the kernel cached file attributes like size, mtime, but also information specific to JuiceFS like [the relationship between file and chunks and slices](../introduction/architecture.md#how-juicefs-store-files).

-To maintain the default close-to-open consistency, `open` calls will always query metadata service, bypassing local cache, modifications done by client A isn't guaranteed available immediately for client B, but once A is done and closes file, all other clients (across different nodes) will see the latest state.
+To maintain the default close-to-open consistency, `open` calls will always query metadata service, bypassing local cache, modifications done by client A isn't guaranteed available immediately for client B, but once A closes file, all other clients (across different nodes) will see the latest state.
 File attribute cache isn't necessarily obtained through `open`, for example `tail -f` will periodically query attributes, in this case, latest state is fetched without reopening the file.

 To utilize the memory metadata cache, use [`--open-cache`](../reference/command_reference.md#mount) to specify its TTL, so that before cache expiration, `getattr` and `open` calls directly uses the slice information in client memory.
 These cached information avoids the overhead of querying metadata service on every call.

-With `--open-cache` enabled, JuiceFS no longer operates under close-to-open consistency, but similar to kernel metadata cache, the client initiating the modifications can also actively invalidate client memory metadata cache, other clients can only wait for expiration.
+With `--open-cache` enabled, JuiceFS no longer operates under close-to-open consistency, but similar to kernel metadata cache, the client initiating the modifications can also actively invalidate client memory metadata cache, while other clients can only wait for expiration.
 That's why in order to maintain semantics, `--open-cache` is disabled by default.
 For read intensive (or read-only) scenarios, such as AI model training, it is recommended to set `--open-cache` according to the situation to further improve the read performance.

 In comparison, JuiceFS Enterprise Edition provides richer functionalities around memory metadata cache (supports active invalidation).
 Read [Enterprise Edition documentation](https://juicefs.com/docs/cloud/guide/cache/#client-memory-metadata-cache) for more.